Electronics II (MATR335) – Spring 2026

 Google Drive download recommended.

-The quality of the instructions there isn’t great so don’t depend your life on them.
-When using a component it’s strongly encouraged to skim through its datasheet.
-This way you will not only learn the specs of the component but you will also develop skills for reading datasheets in general.
+The quality of the instructions varies, so be prepared to find additional sources.
+We encourage you to look at the datasheets of the components and modules you use.
+This way you will not only know the specs of the component but you will also develop skills for reading datasheets in general.

 Exercise submission